aleshaleksey/fansys23/skills.md

   - 8: Common knowledge, more than half the villagers know this. (eg There are dragons in the northern mountains.)
   - 16: Basic specialist knowledge, known eg. only by a few folk in the village/town. (eg, The dragons in the mountains slumber, but there is one not far from here that is awakening, it's lair is somewhere on the side of mount X.)
   - 24: Truly specialist knowledge, which is known by only the most knowledgeable in the region. (eg. The dragon's name is Bob, he is five centuries old, has a magical gem instead of one of its eyes and has sworn to destroy the kingdom when the moon turns blue)
-  - 32: Deep knowledge, known by few or forgotten by most who once knew it. (eg The dragon's crystal eye works by these magics and can be destroyed using that method.
+  - 32: Deep knowledge, known by few or lost by most who once knew it. (eg The dragon's crystal eye works by these magics and can be destroyed using that method.
 543 years ago to the day, queen Alice tricked and killed Bob's mate and then used her scales to make herself a suit of armour which is currently said to be lost in the ruins of XYZ.
 Bob's rage against the kingdom will likely not abate until the scales of his mate are returned.)
   - A DM may give completely false results on a failed check to obfuscate information that can be gleaned from information theory.
 - **Knowledge Domains**:
   - **Arcana**: Knowledge of spells and magical rituals.
 Used to identify magical auras (with appropriate senses), supernatural effects, spells that are being cast, magical constructs and summoned creature.
 Thresholds: